 The majority of their wines are labeled under Grape Creek.
-These wines are made from grapes sourced from the Texas High Plains.
-Although, due to the volume needed, they do supplement with out-of-state fruit for some wines.
+Grapes are sourced from the Texas High Plains.
+Although, due to the volume needed, some wines have a portion of out-of-state fruit.

-The Cabernet Trois was a standout for me in this line.
+The Cabernet Trois blend was a standout for me in this label.
 It had a silky texture and ripe blackcurrant and black cherry fruit.

 Heath Sparkling is the first winery in Texas dedicated to producing sparkling wines.
 While technically part of Grape Creek Vineyards, it’s a separate tasting experience.
 But the beautiful tasting room is just across the parking lot from Grape Creek so you can do them back-to-back.

 All of Heath Sparkling’s bubbly is made in a dry style using the traditional method found in Champagne.
 These spend 18 months on the lees (the leftover yeast particles from fermentation), which is what gives the wines more of those toasty and biscuity aromas and flavors.